 NEWLIN: I took leave without pay and went sailing.
 I sailed away my midlife crisis.
 I started in Sarasota and sailed down to the Grenadines off the coast of Venezuela.
-I had a little 32 foot cutter, old in design, designed to be a pilot boat, a very solid boat.
+I had a little 32 foot cutter, a Colin Archer design, designed to be a pilot boat, a very solid boat, one that could gout in any weather.